 - 1. The election of directors; - 2.
-The ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2017; - 3.
+The ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2018; - 3.
 An advisory, non-binding vote to approve the compensation of the company's named executive officers; and - 4.
-An advisory, non-binding vote to approve the frequency of future non-binding shareholder votes to approve the compensation of the company's named executive officers.
+Approval of the Portland General Electric Company Stock Incentive Plan, as amended and restated.